 I am the leader of the Virtual Learning Lab (virtuallearninglab.net).

-My main research interests include the areas of Educational Psychology, and Work and Organizational Psychology.
+My main research interests include the areas of Educational Psychology, Work and Organizational Psychology, and Human Computer Interaction.
 I am particularly interested in research on learning within immersive environments including virtual and augmented reality, multimedia learning, instructional design, motivation, self-efficacy, process measures of learning, presence, training, psychometrics, and psychological and educational measurement.

 Makransky, G., Terkildsen, T. S., & Mayer, R. E. (2019).
 Adding immersive virtual reality to a science lab simulation causes more presence but less learning.
 Learning and Instruction.
 60. 225-236. https://doi.org/10.1016/j.learninstruc.2017.12.007